Cultural Interactions in Lao Through Sport

 Visitors are welcome to join a game of kataw, but consider the following rules: not any part of the player’s body are allowed to touch the net and each side is not allowed to play the ball more than three times in succession.
 And most important of all, enjoy yourself while you earn the respect of locals during this fun cultural interaction.

-For more information about how to include sports and games in a trip to Laos or Southeast Asia, please leave your contact information in the form below.
+For more information about how to include sports and games in a trip to Laos or Southeast Asia, please contact to [email protected]

 Photo by Sepak Takraw.